Request Request an Appointment Call Call Us Map View Map

 Dental Checkups & Teeth Cleanings

-During your routine checkups and cleanings, Dr. Moulton takes the time to closely examine all of your oral structures in great detail.
+During your routine dental checkups and teeth cleanings, Dr. Moulton takes the time to closely examine all of your oral structures in great detail.
 After removing all plaque and tartar from your mouth, he’ll provide recommendations for treatment where he sees fit as well as tips to keep in mind as you practice your at-home brushing and flossing.
 Our dental office recommends that you visit us once every six months to receive your cleaning and exams.

 Oral Cancer Screening